Knife Restoration 101: How To Get Rust Off Knives

 2. Spread a generous layer of this thick paste onto the knife.

 3. Utilize a soft cloth or a small brush to massage the paste into the areas with rust gently.
-You can use steel wool to rub the baking soda onto the knife blade if necessary.
+If necessary, you can use steel wool to rub the baking soda onto the knife blade.
 However, steel wool can scratch the steel, so be careful and avoid using it on light rust stains.

 4. Wipe the entire blade clean, wash with dish soap, and dry fully with a towel before storing.

-Rust erasers are made by combining rubber with silicone carbide.
+Using a rust eraser to remove rust from knives is best in specific scenarios where precision and care for the knife's surface are paramount.
 They are a useful addition to any kitchen because they are small, easy to use, and remove rust spots from knife blades with minimal damage to the metal.

 1. Prep the rust eraser by soaking it in water for 5 minutes.